The Willmore problem for surfaces with symmetry: Introduction

 Based on a preliminary study (inspired by \cite{Weiner}) of the $W$-stability properties of $\xi_{g,1}$ for small genus, and on limiting properties of the $\xi_{g,1}$ family for large genus \cite{KusnerDiss}, it was conjectured \cite{Kusner} that for closed surfaces of genus $g$ in $\s$, the Willmore energy is greater or equal to $\area(\xi_{g,1})$ and equality holds if and only if the surface is congruent via the M\"obius group to $\xi_{g,1}$ --- a genus-$g$ version of the Willmore Conjecture.
-There has been modest progress towards identifying the solution to the genus-$g$ Willmore Problem as the Lawson surface $\xi_{g,1}$: in addition to experimental evidence (see the survey \cite{KusnerMSRI}) that the large-genus varifold limit for the $W$-minimizers is supported \cite{KLS} on the union of 2 round spheres meeting orthogonally (like the $\xi_{g,1}$-limit) rather than a round sphere with multiplicity 2, very recently we have shown \cite{KW2} that each $\xi_{g,1}$ is $W$-stable.
+But until recently there has been little progress towards identifying the solution to the genus-$g$ Willmore Problem as the Lawson surface $\xi_{g,1}$, aside from experimental evidence (see \cite{HKS} or \cite{KusnerMSRI}), and a heuristic observation \cite{KusnerDiss} that if the $W$-minimizer were realized by a smallest area minimal surface of that genus, then the large-genus varifold limit \cite{KLS} for the $W$-minimizers would be supported on the union of 2 round spheres meeting orthogonally (like the $\xi_{g,1}$-limit) rather than a round sphere with multiplicity 2.